HoGentTIN/infra-labs/dockerlab/README.md

 > atb-init my-ansible-project
 ```

-This will download the latest version of the skeleton from Github, initialize a Git repository, do the first commit, and, optionally, install any specified role.
+This will download the latest version of the skeleton from GitHub, initialize a Git repository, do the first commit, and, optionally, install any specified role.

 ```ShellSession
 > atb-init my-ansible-project bertvv.el7 bertvv.httpd